sdiehl/wiwinwlh/tutorial.md

 Scientific provides arbitrary-precision number represented using scientific notation.
-The constructor takes an arbitrarily sized Integer argument with for digits and a Int for the exponential.
+The constructor takes an arbitrarily sized Integer argument with for digits and an Int for the exponential.
 Alternatively the value can be parsed from a String or coerced from either Double/Float.

 ~~~~ {.haskell include="src/19-numbers/scientific.hs"}